Perot Museum Learning Labs, plus 7 field trips to natural parks in DFW

 Led by Perot Museum education staff and North Texas Master Naturalist volunteers, this program combines engaging classroom training with inspiring field-based discovery to help kids develop a deeper appreciation and understanding of Texas ecosystems.
 Through exciting hands-on explorations and outdoor adventures, your child will gain the skills and knowledge to become good stewards of the environment.

-Classes take place during First Thursday Late Nights at the Museum — and on Saturdays, participants and their parents meet at different parks in the North Texas area to explore Texas terrain, vegetation and wildlife firsthand.
+Classes take place in Learning Labs at the Museum, and participants and their parents meet at different parks in the North Texas area to explore Texas terrain, vegetation and wildlife firsthand.